Dr. Karen E. Hodges Professor, Conservation Biology

 Modeling, synthesis, and meta-analysis projects

 A major unresolved problem in biogeography is the extent to which densities, survival, and reproduction vary across species’ ranges, let alone the mechanisms driving such variation.
 This lack of understanding damages efforts to predict range expansions related to climate change.
 These projects are desk-based, making use of population modeling (e.g. population viability analysis) and spatial analyses.
 They are ideal for students interested in advancing their modeling skills while addressing questions with direct policy and management implications.
+Potential topics include range-wide demography, how disturbance (including fire) is incorporated into planning for imperiled species, and ongoing analyses of critical habitat designations for species at risk.

 Biology Graduate Program

 The Biology Graduate Program offers MSc and PhD degrees in Biology.
 Most students enrol in September, but January and May admissions are also possible if circumstances warrant.
-The MSc requires 12 course credits at the graduate level and a research-based thesis.
+The MSc requires 9 course credits at the graduate level and a research-based thesis.
 The PhD requires a research-based dissertation, coursework at the discretion of the advisory committee, and some kind of outreach based upon the research topic (e.g. engagement in schools, community groups, government advisory committees).
 Please visit the UBC Okanagan College of Graduate Studies webpages for more information about graduate studies at UBC Okanagan, including information on how to apply.

 People interested in working with me are strongly encouraged to contact me first, prior to applying formally.